Are you confused about permit requirements for prefab modular homes? If so, don’t worry – you are not alone!

 Side note: To build a structure on land designated as farming land, the block needs to be at least 100 acres in size.
 If the property is less than 100 acres it is almost certain that you’ll need to obtain a planning permit.

 A building permit is also known as a Construction Certificate in NSW.
+For modular homes, applications known as Section 68 are required.

-This is required to make sure that the actual structure you’re building is safe and is built in accordance with the building code.
+These permits are required to make sure that the actual structure you’re building is safe and is built in accordance with the building code.
 This is required in 100% of cases when building a home.

 This is true whether you’re building a prefabricated modular home, a kit home, or a traditional site-built home.
 The only free standing structure that would not require a building permit is something like a very small shed.